Getting your cat to use the litter box has its challenges…….

 WHAT ARE SOME OF THE BEST WAYS TO LITTER BOX TRAIN YOUR KITTIES?

 - First thing is first, the LITTER box itself: You need to make sure it makes sense for you.
 Do you share if you have multiple cats, or do they each get their own–how many is too many/how many is NOT enough?
 Are they high aimers?
+We have looked over many boxes and while I have not used this brand with my cats specifically, this one came highly recommended from Nature Miracle.
 I would make sure you have a surround on top of your litter box to help with excessive litter flying and pee too!
 Make sure the material is what you want too–and KEEP IT CLEANED all the time!

 - LOCATION, LOCATION, LOCATION: Make sure you have a good location, one that your cat knows is for them area wise and that they can ALWAYS get to.
 So if you have a 2 story home, maybe 2 boxes will work out best?